scikit-learn-contrib/scikit-matter/paper/paper.md

 # Summary

-`scikit-COSMO` (`skcosmo`) focuses on machine learning methods that are of particular use (but not limited to) the field of computational materials science and chemistry.
+`scikit-COSMO` (`skcosmo`) focuses on machine learning methods that are actively used, for example, in the field of computational materials science and chemistry.
 Currently, many machine learning studies employ the foundational `scikit-learn` repository, a collection of widely applicable machine learning algorithms and methods.
 Written in the same language (Python), style, and adhering to the same guidelines, we aim to provide